What are ‘Operations’?

 (c) Powered sailplanes, excluding touring motor gliders, shall be operated and equipped in compliance with the requirements applicable to sailplanes.

-Is aerotowing a specialised operation? – Aerotowing within a non-commercial operation, ie a BGA gliding club, is not included in the scope of activity deemed to be specialised.
+Is aerotowing a specialised operation? – Aerotowing with an EASA aeroplane or TMG within a non-commercial operation, ie a BGA club is not subject to SPO rules but is subject to NCO SPEC rules – see above.